top of page

 Discover the picturesque world of handcrafted toy theatres created by Helen Bourch for the FIGURART workshop.
 Heirs to a three-century-old European tradition, our paper theatres perpetuate the art of the first perspective dioramas that appeared in Germany around 1730, then developed in England from 1811.
 Each miniature theater is a unique object, entirely made in France using traditional 19th-century decorative arts techniques.

-From our imaginary miniature theaters to creations inspired by Marie-Antoinette, each piece tells a story and transforms your interior into a true cabinet of optical curiosities .
-Our collectible theaters are aimed at decorative art lovers, collectors and history buffs who are looking for authenticity and excellence in playful and traditional craftsmanship.
+From our imaginative miniature theaters to creations inspired by Marie Antoinette, each piece tells a story and transforms your home into a veritable cabinet of optical curiosities .
+Our collectible theaters appeal to decorative art enthusiasts, collectors, and history buffs seeking authenticity and playful, traditional craftsmanship.

-Entirely made in France in our Compiègne workshop, our paper theaters embody the excellence of French craftsmanship while perpetuating the great British tradition of Toy Theaters .
-This local and responsible approach supports traditional know-how while guaranteeing optimal quality control at each stage of creation.
+Entirely made in France in our Compiègne workshop, our paper theatres embody the excellence of French craftsmanship while perpetuating the great British tradition of Toy Theatres .
+This local and responsible approach supports traditional skills while guaranteeing optimal quality control at every stage of creation.
 Certified by the " Artisan d'Art " and " Atelier d'Art de France " labels, our creations contribute to the preservation and transmission of a rare craft.

 video - Anna Lopatina la.photo